Your Strength Training Reference Guide (Reps, Sets, and How to Progress)

 Or upper/lower splits that allow each muscle group to recover before the next session

 Rest days are not wasted days.
-They're where the adaptation happens.
+They are where the adaptation happens.

 What If I Miss a Workout?